kryops/ng2-events/README.md

 *   Listen to events outside of the current element
 *   Up/down event handlers for cross-browser touch/mouse events
-*   Listen to multiple events with one handler
+*   Listen to multiple events with a single handler
 *   Listen to events without triggering change detection
 *   Use Observables to fine-tune when to trigger change detection